Bajaj Finserv Personal Loan Types and Interest Rates

 Income

-Many lenders offer low-interest rates to personal loan applicants with higher income.
-This is because, the higher the income, the higher the ability to repay the loan which lowers the risk of default.
+Many lenders offer low-interest rates to personal loan applicants with higher incomes.
+This is because the higher the income, the higher the ability to repay the loan, which lowers the risk of default.

 Employer

 Most lenders also give preference to the employer profile of their loan applicants when setting their interest rates.
 Banks/NBFCs usually offer personal loans to salaried applicants at lower interest rates than those set for personal loans offered to self-employed applicants.
-Salaried applicants of PSUs and the government are also offered lower personal loan interest rates considering their income security and higher job.
-The applicants working in reputed private sector organisations and MNCs are also offered lower interest rates as such organisations have a higher capacity of tackling economic downturns compared to the personal loan applicants employed in other private sector organisations.
+Salaried applicants of PSUs and the government are also offered lower personal loan interest rates, considering their income security and higher job security.
+The applicants working in reputed private sector organisations and MNCs are also offered lower interest rates, as such organisations have a higher capacity of tackling economic downturns compared to the personal loan applicants employed in other private sector organisations.

 Existing relationship with the lender